pablanka/rtbroadcaster/README.md

 {
 	"uuid": "63ca67e-69bb-4a16-a71f-86a87acbe0b5",
 	"status": {
-		"value": 0, // Connetion status: 0 = not connected, 1 = new, 2 = join, 3 = connected, 4 = closed
+		"value": 0, // Connection status: 0 = not connected, 1 = new, 2 = join, 3 = connected, 4 = closed
 		"text": "not connected"
 	},
 	"funcKey": "",